-NKT10).
-The Bus Station is also located within the Guineas Shopping Centre (see also Policy NKT26).
-Therefore, this Neighbourhood Plan supports potential investment in the redevelopment of the site of the Guineas Shopping Centre, the former Market Square and the Guineas car park (as identified on the Policies Map).
+Policy NKT10).
+The bus station is also located adjacent to the Guineas Shopping Centre (see also Policy NKT26).
+Therefore, this Neighbourhood Plan supports potential investment in the redevelopment of the site of the Guineas Shopping Centre, the former Market Square and the Guineas car park (as identified on Policies Map 2).
+Policy NKT31 sets out a comprehensive policy to address the potential redevelopment of the site.
+Its fourth part requires the preparation of a detailed development brief.
+This process could be considered within the context of West Suffolk's forthcoming Newmarket Town Centre Masterplan.

-Policy NKT31: Guineas Shopping Centre
+Policy NKT31: The Guineas Shopping Centre

 - a.
-Any future redevelopment or redesign of the site of the Guineas Shopping Centre, the former Market Square (see also Policy NKT3) and the Guineas car park (as identified on the Policies Map) should make provision for: - i. retail - ii. parking (including cycle parking and electric vehicle charging points) to standards recommended by Suffolk Guidance for Parking: Technical Guidance (see also Policy NKT28 and Community Action E4v) - iii. an enhanced bus station (see also Policy NKT26) - iv. public toilets - v. a mix of community uses - b.
+Any future redevelopment or redesign of the site of the Guineas Shopping Centre, the former Market Square (see also Policy NKT3) and the Guineas car park (as identified on Policies Map 2) should make provision for: - i. retail - ii. parking (including cycle parking and electric vehicle charging points) to standards recommended by Suffolk Guidance for Parking: Technical Guidance (see also Policy NKT28 and Community Action E4v) - iii. an enhanced bus station (see also Policy NKT26) - iv. public toilets - v. a mix of community uses - b.
 In addition, any future development should make provision for the following amenities within the site unless permanent alternative sites for them have been established elsewhere in easily accessible town centre locations: - i. the Market (see also Policy NKT7 and Community Action A9) - ii.
-Newmarket Library (see also para.
-7.5 and Community Action B2; para.
-7.9 and Community Action B4) - iii. a cinema (see also Policy NKT10 and Community Action B6) - c.
+Newmarket Library (see also paragraphs 7.5 and 7.9, and Community Actions B2 and B4) - iii. a cinema (see also Policy NKT10 and Community Action B6) - c.
 Any future redevelopment or redesign of this site shall be an attractive enhancement to the town, the design of which shall rejuvenate the links afforded by the minor pedestrian routes leading off the High Street, and recreate the character of a traditional shopping area.
 Special care shall be taken to ensure that any car parks on this site are easy to use and that any development (including service areas) and landscaping on the boundary of this site has an attractive appearance when viewed from streets and pedestrian routes leading towards and around it.
 This is particularly important with the views from Wellington Street, Drapery Row, St Mary's Square, Fred Archer Way, Exeter Road and the Guineas service road, and from the numerous small pedestrian passageways from the High Street (Crown Walk; the passageway between 32 High Street and the Waggon and Horses; the passageway between 40 and 42 High Street; the passageway between 60 High Street and the Bull; Market Street; the pedestrian access to the Guineas service road adjacent to 10 Market Street; the passageway between 94 and 88 High Street). - d.
-Any comprehensive redevelopment of this site will require the preparation and adoption of a detailed development brief in which the local community and other stakeholders have been fully engaged; this could be considered within the context of West Suffolk's forthcoming Newmarket Town Centre Masterplan.
+Any comprehensive redevelopment of this site should be accompanied by the preparation and adoption of a detailed development brief in which the local community and other stakeholders have been fully engaged.